mirror/dd-wrt/src/router/opennds/docs/source/config.rst

 Default 0 (Disabled)

-Warning, enabling this *may* cause instability or in the worst case total failure - it would be better to upgrade MHD.
+**Warning**: enabling this *may* cause instability or in the worst case total failure - it would be better to upgrade MHD.

 **Use at your own risk.**